nikerla/vc-content/pages/businessfeatures/product-information-management.md

                 <img alt="Product information management - eJeeva  " src="assets/images/ejeeva-screen.jpg" />
             </div>
             <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-                eJeeva is a web-based PIM (product information management) that also offers catalog publishing software.
+                <a href="http://ejeeva.com/" rel="nofollow">eJeeva</a> is a web-based PIM (product information management) that also offers catalog publishing software.
 With eJeeva as your PIM tool, it has never been easier to manage products online, including the product hierarchies, suppliers’ attributes, product descriptions and media management, and publishing across multiple channels.
             </div>
         </div>
         <p class="text">